Doctor of Education Student Resources

 Coursework & Registration

-Students will register for 2024/2025 winter session in Workday Student.
+Students will register in Workday Student.
 You will need your Campus Wide Login (CWL) account to access Workday Student.

 Students should direct questions about course selection to either the EdD Manager or their supervisor.
 All questions around registration – including late registration or withdrawal – should be directed to the EdD Manager.